JamesPImes/pyTRS/readme.md

 ## Requirements
 The pyTRS library is pure Python and should work with Python 3.6+.

 *(NOTE: pyTRS was written and tested in Python version 3.8.2, but is expected to work with all versions of Python more recent than 3.6.
-It's been tested in a Windows 10 environment; and has not been tested on macOS or Linux.
-I'd be interested in hearing any issues you run into.)*
+It's been tested in a Windows 10 and Windows 11 environment; and has not been tested on macOS or Linux.
+I'd be interested in [hearing about](mailto:jamesimes@gmail.com) any issues you run into.)*